Google Search Website Ranking Factors

 - Age and Rank: Shares and likes from high-ranking and older Twitter and Facebook accounts count more than those from newer or unpopular accounts.

 A sitemap.xml file helps search engines effectively and accurately index your website, and is utilized by Google Search Console.
 Web designers should know how to set this up.

 Google Search Console and Google Analytics

-Google Search Console is VERY important in helping your website rank better in Google Search, and Google Analytics can be quite helpful as well.
+Google Search Console is VERY important in helping your website rank better in Google Search, and Google Analytics allows you to see statistics for your website's visitors.

 Backlinks (Incoming Links from other websites)

-- Quantity: The more incoming links your website has from other websites, the better.
-Very important factor.
+- Quantity: The more incoming links ("backlinks") that your website has from other websites, the better.
+This is a VERY important Google search ranking factor.